alecmuffett/dohot/FAQ.md

-I set this up in early February, and then COVID-19 happened, and I basically forgot about it; however my server *does* retain slightly more than 4 weeks worth of logs...
+I set this up in early February, and then COVID-19 happened, and I basically forgot about it; however my server *does* retain slightly more than 4 weeks worth of logs.

+I will try to do better in future.

 ## Why are you not annotating the DoH providers?